Attorneys > Robert C. Lehrman

 where he also served on the Buffalo Law Review.
 Before law school

 Robert graduated from St. Lawrence University in Canton, New York, where

 he majored in Government.

 He is admitted to practice law in Washington, D.C.
 He is a member of the National Association of Alcoholic Beverage Licensing Attorneys, the District of Columbia Bar Association, and the American Bar Association.
 Robert has also been admitted to practice law in Virginia and Pennsylvania (where he is currently on Associate and Retired status, respectively).

-Robert Lehrman has been cited as an authority on alcohol beverage law by: Time Magazine, The Washington Post, The New York Times, Reuters, Bloomberg, National Public Radio, The San Francisco Chronicle, The Boston Herald, The Boston Globe, The Daily Californian, The Los Angeles Times, The Swiss Broadcasting Corporation, The Virtual Absinthe Museum, The Augusta Chronicle, The Charlottesville Daily Progress, The Sacramento Bee, The Chicago Tribune, Reason Magazine and many others.
+Robert Lehrman has been cited as an authority on alcohol beverage law by: Time Magazine, The Washington Post, The New York Times, Reuters, Bloomberg, National Public Radio, The San Francisco Chronicle, The Boston Herald, The Boston Globe, The Daily Californian, The Los Angeles Times, The Swiss Broadcasting Corporation, The Virtual Absinthe Museum, The Augusta Chronicle, The Charlottesville Daily Progress, The Sacramento Bee, The Philadelphia Inquirer, Las Vegas Weekly, The Chicago Tribune, Reason Magazine, The New Jersey Law Journal and many others.
 Robert has participated as a faculty lecturer at CLEI's Beer, Wine & Spirits Law Conference, discussing ATF Label Revocation Procedures.
 In 2010, Robert moderated a NABCA panel entitled "TTB and FDA: Working Side by Side to Regulate Alcohol Beverages."
-In 2013, Robert covered spirits labels, formulas and permits as a speaker at the Moonshine University, Louisville, Kentucky.
+In 2013-2014, Robert covered spirits labels, formulas and permits as a speaker (along with such legends as Jimmy Russell of Wild Turkey) at the Moonshine University, Louisville, Kentucky.